AIRES Flight 8250: History of the flight

 Flight 8250 was operated by the local, privately owned Colombian airline AIRES.
 The aircraft was on a flight from Bogotá to the Colombian island of San Andrés, in the Caribbean.
 A popular tourist destination, San Andres Island is about 190 km east of the Nicaraguan coast.

 The flight took off from Bogotá's El Dorado International Airport at 00:07 en route to Gustavo Rojas Pinilla International Airport with 125 passengers and six crew.
-Captain Wilson Gutierrez (age 43) was the pilot flying (PF) while First Officer Camilo Piñeyros Rodriguez (age 25) was the pilot monitoring (PM).
+Captain Wilson Gutierrez (43) was the pilot flying (PF) while First Officer Camilo Piñeros Rodriguez (25) was the pilot monitoring (PM).

 Accident

 The crash occurred as the aircraft landed at San Andrés at 1:49 am local Western Caribbean Time (UTC−05:00).
 The Boeing 737 broke up into three main sections.
 The impact occurred about 260 ft before the start of the runway, with wreckage spread about another 328 ft.
 The aircraft skidded along the runway; the landing gear collapsed and one engine was ripped off the wing.
 The aircraft's nose and first eight rows of seating came to rest on the runway pointing in a different direction from the rest of the wreckage.
 Airport fire crews quickly doused a small fire that had started on a wing.
-As a result of the accident, the Comité Regional de Prevención y Atención de Desastres was mobilized.
+As a result of the accident, the Regional Committee for Disaster Prevention and Attention (Comité Regional de Prevención y Atención de Desastres) was mobilized.